rapid7/chef-etcd/README.md

 **Static peers** are added using the **`peer(name, protocol, host, client_port, peer_port)`** method.
 The node's `-initial-cluster` argument will be composed from a merge of `protocol`, `host`, and `peer_port` parameters as well as the nodes own 'peer_host:peer_port' set.

-**The `discovery` attribute** enables different configuration arguments specific to the respecive clustering method. `:static`, `:etcd`, and `:dns` are features of etcd.
+**The `discovery` attribute** enables different configuration arguments specific to the respective clustering method. `:static`, `:etcd`, and `:dns` are features of etcd.
 The `:aws` discovery method is implemented by this cookbook.
 It uses the EC2 tags API to find peers for cluster bootstrapping.

 ```
 etcd_service 'node_name' do